 September 8, 2016

-Valitor has been awarded a Phase I SBIR grant from the National Institute of General Medical Sciences.
+Valitor has been awarded a Phase I SBIR grant from the National Eye Institute.
 This project is designed to apply our technology towards localized and sustained treatments in ophthalmology.
 Specifically, we will validate a long-acting anti-VEGF drug to treat diabetic macular edema.

 June 1, 2016

 Valitor has recruited and hired Livia Brier, PhD to join our team as Director of Nonclinical research.
 Livia is a recent graduate from UC Berkeley’s Molecular and Cell Biology doctoral program with extensive experience in biochemistry and cell biology.
 She will be applying her experience in protocol development towards our expanding in vivo studies.